 Exclusive provider organization (EPO)

-An exclusive provider organization (EPO) is a type of health plan that allows you to seek treatment in-network without needing a primary care physician for seeing a specialist.
+An exclusive provider organization (EPO) is a type of health plan that allows you to seek treatment in-network without needing a referral from primary care physician to see a specialist.
 EPOs do not provide coverage for treatment received by providers out-of-network, except in case of emergency.

 Point of service (POS)